zemmyang/Habitica-GoogleTasksSync/GoogleTasksSync/README.md

 # Usage

 Change `Habitica.gs` variables with your API keys.
 Upload all the files to Google Apps script and create a trigger that will run `main()` over a timer.
-I set mine to 5 minutes, but I have 50 tasks at a time on GTasks at most.
+I set mine to 5 minutes.

 # Future planned features